-One curious feature is a switch that folds both side-view mirrors against the doors, making the Trooper a few inches narrower.
+One curious feature is a switch that folds both side-view mirrors against the doors, with the effect of making the Trooper a few inches narrower.
 A holdover feature from Japan, the power flapping mirrors are useful for tight parking lots or for waving at your friends.

-The optional four-wheel-drive system, called TOD for Torque On Demand, consists of an electromagnetic-operated clutch that progressively engages the front driveshaft and axles based on signals received from electronic sensors that detect things like axle speed and throttle position.
+The optional four-wheel-drive system, called TOD for Torque On Demand, consists of an electromagnetic-operated clutch that progressively engages the front driveshaft and axles based on signals received from electronic sensors that detect amounts of wheel slip and acceleration.

 That means you can leave it in four-wheel drive on dry pavement and the axles won't bind up when you make tight turns in a parking lot.
-Although this is technically a full-time system, the transfer case lever has a position for rear-drive only (as on the Mitsubishi Montero's full-time system).
+Even with this full-time system, the transfer case lever allows you to engage rear-drive only, the same as the Mitsubishi Montero's full-time system.
 In rear-drive mode the front hubs disconnect from the front axles, allowing the front tires to spin more freely, saving fuel and wear.
-When you shift the transfer case into low range, the electromagnetic clutch engages fully, providing the locked-up four-wheel-drive preferred for serious off-roading.
+A low-range in the Trooper's transfer case locks the clutch, providing the part-time four-wheel-drive preferred for serious off-road driving.

-A loaded Trooper costs serious money, but the truck's high quality of assembly seems to justify the price.
-The Trooper feels like it is worth what you spent.
-The controls work smoothly and with positive feedback, sounds are muted, and there are almost no extraneous squeaks or rattles when you charge down a rutted road.
+Despite the high price of a loaded Trooper, it has a feel of assembly quality that makes you think it's worth the money.
+The controls work smoothly with positive feedback, sounds are muted, and there are almost no extraneous squeaks and rattles when you charge down a rutted road.
 Because of the sensitivity of the steering, throttle, and braking controls, you feel better driving the Trooper on icy and greasy roads and trails, confident that you won't inadvertently get yourself stuck.

-Isuzu Trooper offers a high-quality driving experience and spacious cabin, although the top-level Trooper Limited lacks the V8 power found in other luxury SUVs.
+Isuzu Trooper offers a high-quality driving experience and spacious cabin.
+The top-level Trooper Limited model lacks the V8 found in other luxury SUVs.
 If roominess and a smooth ride are high priorities, the S and LS models should leave you feeling you spent your money wisely.

 © New Car Test Drive, Inc.